lesander/magister-calendar/README.md

 ### 3. Authorize Magister Calendar

 Awesome, you're almost ready to start using Magister Calendar.
 The last thing we need to do before we start the cronjob, is authorize the application with Google.
 You can do this easily by firing up a terminal and cd'ing to the project folder and running `nodejs firstrun.js`.
 Make sure you've got the JSON file you downloaded earlier in the same directory and have renamed it to `client_secret.json`.
+When running JXcore on Android (instead of NodeJS), make sure to manually set the `HOME` environment variable (eg: `HOME=/my/home/path jx firstrun.js`).

 The script will produce an authorization URL you will need to visit in your browser.
 Click the link and then proceed to login with your Google account.
 After authorizing your application, you will be redirected to the redirect URL you provided earlier, with an access token attatched to it.
 Copy that access token and paste it in the terminal running the firstrun.js script.
 When it's done obtaining the access and refresh token, you're all set with all the Google authentication stuff.